Measurement of the branching fraction of leptonic decay $D_s^+\to\tau^+\nu_\tau$ via $\tau^+\to\pi^+\pi^0\bar \nu_\tau$: Systematic uncertainties

 \subsection{Determination of single-tag yield}

-The uncertainty in the total number of the single-tag $D_s^-$ mesons is assigned to be 0.6\% by examining the changes of the fit yields when varying the signal shape, background shape, and taking into account the background fluctuation in the fit.
+The uncertainty in the total number of the single-tag $D_s^-$ mesons is assigned to be 0.6\% by taking into account the background fluctuation in the fit, and examining the changes of the fit yields when varying the signal shape, background shape.